 Last-minute testing – another con of waterfall is that waterfall isn’t time-bound.
 Due to this, you may find that your projects may start running behind schedule.
 Since a lot of time is dedicated to the development phase, your team will always have a limited time when it comes to testing out the system.

-In simple terms, agile means ‘the ability to move easily and quickly,’ and that’s what you’ll get upon utilizing this development methodology.
-Agile is a development methodology characterized by splitting activities into strict work segments with regular reviews and plan adaptations.
+In simple terms Agile Vs Waterfall Methodology, agile means ‘the ability to move easily and quickly,’ and that’s what you’ll get upon utilizing this development methodology.
+The agile development methodology is characterized by splitting activities into strict work segments with regular reviews and plan adaptations.

-There is a difference between agile and waterfall methodologies, as indicated above, but the two are perfect in their individual ways.
+There is a difference between agile development methodology and waterfall methodologies, as indicated above, but the two are perfect in their individual ways.

-To summarize this article, let us outline the difference between agile vs waterfall methodology in this section.
+To summarize this article Agile Vs Waterfall Methodology, let us outline the difference between waterfall methodology vs agile methodology in this section.

 Product development is a forever evolving process.
-The industry today changes every moment and the products must be looked at and re-looked with every iteration to match the changing market and technology needs.
-While waterfall may be good for very small projects where the scope of the work will hardly change, agile is the recommended method for commercial software product development.
+The industry today’s agile or waterfall pros and cons change every moment and the products must be looked at and re-looked with every iteration to match the changing market and technology needs.
+In the agile and waterfall approach, while waterfall may be good for very small projects where the scope of the work will hardly change, agile or waterfall development methodology is the recommended method for commercial software product development.